 Minaz is on the far right, talking about pastels!
 (In the meeting room at THE OLD SCHOOL, photo by Harry Hamm) |

 Another event came up for me to volunteer at THE OLD SCHOOL this summer season...
-I signed up for the Petals & Paint event, where artists join with local gardeners who feature their gardens' GREAT petals, all set up in artsy arrangements for the competition.
+I signed up for the Petals & Paint event, where artists collaborate with local gardeners to showcase their gardens' beautiful petals, all arranged in artsy displays for the competition.
 I do not know how they can judge flowers, as they are all winners!

 ![]() |